DUG grants the Licence to Licensee during the Licence Term, subject to the terms listed below.

 For the purpose of an Evaluation Licence DUG does not receive any monetary

 consideration.
 To the fullest extent permitted at law, DUG’s liability for any Claim will be none, and Licensee use of the Evaluation Licence is solely at Licensee’s own risk.

 To the fullest extent permitted by law, and notwithstanding any other terms or provisions to the contrary, DUG’s total liability to Licensee for all Claims, including interest on any Claim, is limited to the Licence Fee paid in the 12 months preceding the circumstances that gave rise to the Claim.

-Neither party shall be liable to the other party under any circumstances for any indirect losses, loss of profits, income or data, consequential loss or special or extraordinary damages of any kind, arising out of the performance under this SELA from provision of the Software.
+Neither party shall be liable to the other party under any circumstances for any indirect losses, loss of use, loss of profits, income or data, consequential loss or special or extraordinary damages of any kind, arising out of the performance under this SELA.